Quick & Easy Sourdough Biscuit Recipe

 • Gently pat out the dough: When preparing the biscuits, very gently pat the dough into a 1-inch rectangle.
 Pushing too hard will lead to denser, less fluffy biscuits.

-This Sourdough Biscuits recipe makes tender, golden-brown biscuits perfect for breakfast or dinner.
-They are crusty on the outside with fluffy insides!
+This quick & easy Sourdough Biscuit recipe makes tender, flaky, golden-brown biscuits that are perfect for breakfast and dinner alike.
+They are nice and crusty on the outside with soft, fluffy insides!

 Prep: 15 minutes